Invariant derivations and differential forms for reflection groups

-\end{theorem} \begin{proof}[Proof of Theorem~\ref{linear-independence-theorem}.]
+Then for each $m=0,1,\ldots,\ell$, the following set gives a $K$-vector space basis for $K \ot \wedge^m V^* \ot V$: \end{theorem} \begin{proof}[Proof of Theorem~\ref{linear-independence-theorem}.]
 There is nothing to prove in the case $m=0$.
 We consider first the extreme case $m=1$, then the opposite extreme case $m = \ell$, and finally the intermediate cases with $2 \leq m \leq \ell-1$.

 .1in

 {\sf The case $m=1$.} Note that the set $\BBB^{(1)}$ that we want to show is a $K$-basis for $K \ot V^* \ot V$,

 has substantial overlap with the known $K$-basis $\widetilde{\BBB}^{(1)}$ for $K \ot V^* \ot V$ given in Lemma~\ref{more-obvious-basis-lemma},